mahendrapaipuri/ceems/website/docs/configuration/config-reference.md

 ### `<grafana_config>`

-A `grafana_config` allows configuring the Grafana client config to fetch members of Grafana teams to be added to admin users of CEEMS API server.
+A `grafana_config` allows configuring the Grafana client configuration to fetch members of Grafana teams to be added to admin users of the CEEMS API server.

 ```yaml
 # Web URL of the Grafana instance